-Of course, the cost of a B2B eCommerce platform varies based on project scope and required features.
+Of course, the cost of a B2B commerce platform varies based on project scope and required features.
 We’ll focus on pricing for a Magento site, as it’s the most comprehensive and robust platform available.
-Here’s a general breakdown of what a Magento B2B eCommerce platform can cost:
+Here’s a general breakdown of what a Magento B2B ecommerce platform can cost:

 Multiple factors determine which Magento price tier fits a project.
 We’ll explore three of the most influential factors next, focusing on Magento sites.
 (Related post: How Much Does a Magento 2 Site Cost?)

 Factor 1: Building or Re-Platforming